awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-load-balancer-asg.md

 1. Choose **Update**\.

 **Note**
 You can monitor the status of the load balancer while it is being attached by using the AWS CLI\.
 When Amazon EC2 Auto Scaling has successfully registered the instances and at least one registered instance passes the health checks, you receive a status of `InService`\.
-For more information, see [Understand the attachment status of your load balancer](load-balancer-status.md)\.
+For more information, see [Verify the attachment status of your load balancer](load-balancer-status.md)\.

 ## Detach a load balancer<a name="as-remove-load-balancer"></a>